-After 75 years in the business, Soho’s iconic Italian deli finally opened its first restaurant last year.
+After 75 years in the business, Soho’s iconic Italian deli finally opened its first restaurant, Lina Stores Soho, in 2018.

 Like going out in Granary Square?
 Take a look at the best bars in King’s Cross

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.

 Join us to see what’s hot in London this week; to explore all of the recommendations & ideas stored within The Nudge’s website and members’ app; and to start making the most of life in London today.
 Start Free One Week Trial